Blog | Personal Finance

 Also, most people are not aware of compounding inflation.
 This simply means that over the same time your savings grows, the cost of buying goods grows as well.
 Essentially, you may have more dollars from saving, but the buying power of those dollars is less—a losing situation.
 You need to make money at a much faster rate than inflation to be rich and retire comfortably.

-So, by saying ‘savers are losers’, I do not mean all savers.
-I mean a certain type of saver.
+So, by saying ‘savers are losers’, that doesn’t necessarily mean all savers.
+It means a certain type of saver.
 That is, those whose primary financial activity is saving, hoping it will get them rich or prepare them for retirement.

 To understand this, it is important to understand another Rich Dad personal finance essential: how to leverage assets to afford your liabilities.